Brush up on your knowledge of wind! This article is part of the Energy.gov series highlighting the "Top Things You

 9. Today’s wind turbines are much more complicated machines than the traditional prairie windmill.
 A wind turbine has as many as 8,000 different components.

 8. Wind turbines are big.
-Wind turbine blades average almost 200 feet long, and turbine towers average 295 feet tall—about the height of the Statue of Liberty.
+Wind turbine blades average 200 feet long, and turbine towers average over 300 feet tall—about the height of the Statue of Liberty.
 The average nameplate capacity of turbines is also increasing, meaning they have more powerful generators.
-The average capacity of utility-scale wind turbines installed in 2020 was 2.75 megawatts (MW), up 8% from the previous year.
+The average capacity of utility-scale wind turbines installed in 2021 was 3 megawatts (MW), up 9% from the previous year.

 7. Higher wind speeds mean more electricity, and wind turbines are getting taller to reach higher heights above ground level where it’s even windier.
 See the Energy Department’s wind resource maps to find average wind speeds in your state or hometown and learn more about opportunities for taller wind turbines in a report from the Energy Department’s National Renewable Energy Laboratory.

 5. Offshore wind represents a major opportunity to provide power to highly populated coastal cities.
 There are small projects installed off the coasts of Rhode Island and Virginia, and the first commercial-scale project has been approved for installation off the coast of Massachusetts.
 See what the Energy Department is doing to develop offshore wind in the United States.

 4. There is utility-scale wind power (from turbines over 100 kilowatts) installed in 41 states.
-There is distributed wind installed in all 50 states plus Puerto Rico, Guam, and the U.S. Virgin Islands.
+There is distributed wind installed in all 50 states plus the District of Columbia, Puerto Rico, Guam, and the U.S. Virgin Islands.

-3. The United States’ wind power capacity was about 122,000 megawatts at the end of 2020, making it the largest renewable energy source in the United States.
-In 2020, U.S. wind power capacity additions equaled 17 MW.
-This growth represented $24.6 billion in investment in new wind power project installations in 2020.
+3. The United States’ wind power capacity was about 136,000 megawatts at the end of 2021, making it the largest renewable energy source in the United States.
+In 2021, U.S. wind power capacity additions equaled 13,400 MW, representing $20 billion in investment in new wind power project installations.

 2. Wind energy is affordable.
-Wind prices for power contracts signed in the last few years and levelized wind prices (the price the utility pays to buy power from a wind farm) are 2–4 cents per kilowatt-hour.
+Wind prices for power contracts signed in the last few years are 1.5–4 cents per kilowatt-hour.